Sore Throat Leads to Cancer

 "It was a stressful time, one that I won't ever forget," recalls the 59-year-old St. Charles resident.

 Despite the evolving pandemic, John and his wife felt confident about his surgery and admission to Northwestern Memorial Hospital.
 A few days after his surgery, John went home with feeding tubes and drains.
-However, his stitches broke loose, resulting in a second surgery to reconnect his throat.
-John was able to go home again, but he continued to use feeding tubes and received home nursing care for three months.

 As part of his recovery, John ate soup, Jell-O, pudding and other liquids, and he met with a swallowing specialist and speech therapist.
 He also chose to have proton therapy at Northwestern Medicine Proton Center instead of traditional radiation treatment.
 He was able to work remotely, half-time, while receiving 30 sessions of proton therapy every day, Monday through Friday, for six weeks.